ArchieMucharla/Timely/doc/UML Diagram Description.md

   -  The table is in BCNF:
   -  FD: category_id -> category_name, cat_description
   -  There’s only one FD, and its LHS category_id is the superkey.
+### Sources (Sources) ###
+This table organizes the sources for each event.
+#### **Attributes:**
+  - source_id (PK, INT, NOT NULL) → Unique identifier for each source.
+  - source_name(VARCHAR(20)) → Name of the source.
+  - author(VARCHAR(20)) → Author of the source.
+  - year(INT) → Year of the source.
+#### **Relationships:**
+  - One-to-Many with Events → one source may be associated with multiple events, but each event should have pulled from just one source.
+#### **Normalization:**
+  - The table is in BCNF:
+  - FD: source_id → source_name, author, year
 ### Category Hierarchy (categoryHierarchy) ###
 This table represents many-to-many relationships within categories.
 It allows for categories to contain multiple sub-categories.
 #### **Attributes:**
-  -  category_id (PK, FK, INT, NOT NULL) → References Categories, representing the parent category.
+  -  parent_category_id (PK, FK, INT, NOT NULL) → References Categories, representing the parent category.
   -  category_descendent (PK, FK, INT, NOT NULL) → References Categories, representing a sub-category.
 #### **Relationships:**
   -  Many-to-Many within Categories → A category can have multiple subcategories.
 #### **Normalization:**
   -  The table is in BCNF:
-  -  category_id, category_descendent is the superkey and a composite key.
+  -  parent_category_id, category_descendent is the superkey and a composite key.
+### Extra Relationships ###
+These are the additional many-to-many relationships implemented in the database.
+#### **UserCategoryPreferences:**
+  - Defines a many-to-many relationship between Users and Categories, allowing users to specify which categories they are interested in
+  - A user can select multiple categories
+  - A category can be selected by multiple users
+#### **EventCategories:**
+  - Defines a many-to-many relationship between Events and Categories, allowing events to belong to multiple categories
+  - An event can belong to multiple categories
+  - A category can contain multiple events

 ## Logical Database Schema: ##
 **Users Table:**
 Users(user_id:int[PK],
 username:VARCHAR(20) NOT NULL,
-password: VARCHAR(20)] NOT NULL)
+password: VARCHAR(20) NOT NULL)

 **Events Table:**
 Events(event_id: INT [PK],